 Which brings me to the first time I walked into Beyond Aero, a new high-end full-service bike shop in Berkeley that caters to both cyclists and triathletes.
-Why?
-My very first thought as I stepped into the place was, “Damn, this is cleaner than my kids’ pediatrician’s place.”
-It’s what every doctor’s office should be: sparkling, spotless, and well-designed.
+My very first thought as I stepped into the place was, “Wow, this is cleaner than my kids’ pediatrician’s office.”
+It’s what every doctor’s waiting room should be: sparkling, spotless, and thoughtfully designed.
 Its modern and appealing mix of wood, brick, and concrete is straight out of Dwell magazine.
 Beyond Aero is almost certainly the best-kept bike shop I’ve ever personally visited, and it puts my boys’ pediatrician’s office to shame.

-But its cleanliness and easy-on-the-eyes architectural trimmings aren’t the reason why you should visit Beyond Aero yourself.
-You should go there for the bike porn.
+But its cleanliness and easy-on-the-eyes architectural trimmings aren’t the reason why you should visit Beyond Aero.
+You should go there for the outrageously impressive bikes.

-In my opinion, good bike porn can be hard to find in Bay Area bike shops; while indisputably great rides, the Specialized and Cannondale bikes everyone seems to carry feel ho-hum to me.
-But Beyond Aero’s got good bike porn.
-It begins right when you enter the front door, where greeting you is a Scott Plasma previously owned and personally autographed by the newly crowned Ironman World Champion, Sebastian Kienle.
+They begin right when you enter the front door, where greeting you is a Scott Plasma previously owned and personally autographed by the newly crowned Ironman World Champion, Sebastian Kienle.
 “Sebi,” as he’s widely known in Europe, is a friend of Beyond Aero’s proprietor, Andres Douzoglou, an accomplished amateur cyclist and triathlete in his own right.
 (I know I’ve never qualified for the Ironman 70.3 World Championships.)
-Andres’s main stash of bike porn is parked just around the corner from Sebi’s old ride.
+Andres’s main stash of drool-inducing bikes is parked just around the corner from Sebi’s old ride.
 It consists of some of the most desired road and triathlon bikes on the market today.
-From what I could tell during my visit, although Beyond Aero carries bikes from Boardman and Guru (which, it’s worth noting, are top-tier brands that you wont find at just any local bike shop), it primarily pushes Cervelos.
-Thus, as you might imagine, it carries Cervelo’s full-line of popular road and P-Series triathlon bikes, and can build any one of them in-house to your specifications.
+From what I could tell during my visit, in addition to top-end bikes from Boardman and Guru – brands that you wont find at just any local bike shop – it primarily carries Cervelos.
+Thus, as you might imagine, it carries Cervelo’s full-line of popular road and P-Series triathlon bikes, and can build any one of them in-house to your exact specifications.
 Andres can properly fit you on one as well, in the stand-alone fit studio behind the main bike shop, which is equipped with a top-of-the-line Purely Custom Fit Bike Pro.

 Now, what you might not imagine is that Beyond Aero even carries Cervelo’s latest “Project California” RCA – which, at $10,000 for just the frame, is easily Cervelo’s spendiest and most technologically advanced bike.
-It’s known in my house as the “Grounds-For-Divorce” bike.
-(Or to return to the porn analogy, the RCA is the Phoebe-Cates-in-Fast-Times of bikes; it doesn’t get any better.)
-By my lights, it’s not entirely unfair to judge the quality of a bike shop principally on the brands and models that it’s allowed to offer by manufacturers.
-So believe me, if Beyond Aero has Project California bikes in-stock and in a wide range of sizes, Cervelo thinks highly of the place (and it explicitly does).
-You probably should, too.
+It’s known in my house as the “Buy-It-And-We’re-Divorcing” bike.
+Bikes don’t get any better.
+So while it might not be entirely fair to judge the quality of a bike shop on the brands and models that it’s allowed to offer by manufacturers, believe me, if Beyond Aero has Project California bikes in stock and in a wide range of sizes, Cervelo thinks highly of the place (and it explicitly does).
+You probably should too.

 Rare Birds therefore warmly welcomes Beyond Aero to the Bay Area triathlon community.
 We can always use another first-rate independent bike shop here.
 If you visit, say we sent you.